-(i) Internally restricted funds and reserves
+(j) Internally restricted funds and reserves

-Certain amounts, as approved by the Board of Governors, are set aside in accumulated operating surplus for future operating and capital purposes.
+Certain amounts, as approved by the Board of Governors, are set aside in accumulated surplus for future operating and capital purposes.
 Transfers to or from funds and reserves are an adjustment to the respective fund when approved.

-(j) Future accounting changes
+(k) Future accounting changes

-In August 2018, the Public Sector Accounting Board issued PSA Handbook Section PS 3280, Asset Retirement Obligations.
-This accounting standard is effective for fiscal years starting on or after April 1, 2021.
-PS 3280 Asset Retirement Obligations provides guidance on how to account for and report a liability for retirement of a tangible capital asset.
+In August 2018, the Public Sector Accounting Board (PSAB) issued PS 3280, Asset Retirement Obligations.
+This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2022.
+Asset Retirement Obligations provides guidance on how to account for and report a liability for retirement of a tangible capital asset.

-In November 2018, the Public Sector Accounting Board issued PSA Handbook Section PS 3400, Revenue.
-This accounting standard is effective for fiscal years starting on or after April 1, 2022.
-PS 3400 Revenue provides guidance on how to account for and report on revenue, by distinguishing between revenue that arises from transactions that include performance obligations from transactions that do not have performance obligations.
+In November 2018, the PSAB issued PS 3400, Revenue.
+This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2023.
+Revenue provides guidance on how to account for and report on revenue, by distinguishing between revenue that arises from transactions that include performance obligations from transactions that do not have performance obligations.

-University management is currently assessing the impact of these new standards on the financial statements.
+Management has not yet adopted these standards, and is currently assessing the impact of these new standards on the financial statements.